 Course studies human-environment interaction.
 Content includes problems associated with geologic hazards, availability and management of natural resources, and the proper use of geology in any land use program.

 Course designed to meet special interest needs of Earth Science students.
 Topics will be offered for variable credit from one to four semester credit hours.
-Students may repeat EAS 290 up to three times on different topics for a maximum of nine semester credit hours.
+Course may be taken for credit up to four times on different topics.
 Fee Varies.
 Prerequisite may vary by topic.